adipasquale/remarkable-automator/README.md

 # ReMarkable upload script & Mac OS Automator Workflows

-This tiny script uses [rmapy](https://github.com/subutux/rmapy) to upload files to the Remarkable cloud.
+This tiny Python3 script uses [rmapy](https://github.com/subutux/rmapy) to upload files to the ReMarkable cloud.
 You can then use this script with Mac OS Automator workflows:

-- to have a tiny app that you can call, select a file and have it uploaded without opening the Remarkable Desktop app
+1. a tiny app to select and upload files
-- or more interestingly by using a "Folder Action" that will upload all EPUB files downloaded to your ReMarkable reader.
+2. (more interestingly) a "Folder Action" that will upload all EPUB files downloaded

-This last script works really nicely with the [epub-press](https://github.com/haroldtreen/epub-press-clients) browser extensions that let you create EPUB books easily from your browser
+This works nicely with the [epub-press](https://github.com/haroldtreen/epub-press-clients) browser extensions that lets you create EPUB books easily from your browser

 ## Install